umamimolecule/azure-functions-http-middleware/README.md

 This splits the middleware pipeline into two completely separate branches by specifying a predicate.
 In this example, either middlewareA or middlewareB will be applied, but not both.

-The first parameter for `UseWhen` is a predicate which returns true or false to indicate whether the branch should be run.
+ - The first parameter for `MapWhen` is a predicate which returns true or false to indicate whether the branch should be run.
-The second parameter for `UseWhen` is a function which take in the new pipeline branch, where you can add the middleware that should be run when the predicate returns true.
+ - The second parameter is a function which take in the new pipeline branch, where you can add the middleware that should be run when the predicate returns true.

 <a name="conditionalmiddleware" />